J0K3Rn/Mandarin-Learning-Chatbot/README.md

 - Add english translation using google
 - Add pronunciations using google speech
 - add this all into a website
+- implement a carousel to display all items/cards

 How to run:
 - Download repository